Paaschkm/Application/Program Management Application README.md

 ## Volunteer Experience
 **JAN 2018 – PRESENT:**     _**SEAF Art Festival – Food Coordinator Lead**_
 - Planned, prepped and provided meals for 36 lead staff, snacks for over 170 volunteers, and Hors d’oeuvres for around 80 VIP guests
-- Directly managed a small team of volunteers to facilitate food preparation
+- Directly manage a small team of volunteers to facilitate food preparation
 - Maintained a strict food budget and designed meals to achieve quantity as well as quality
 - Tracked costs to stay in budget over entire project timeline
 - Participated in event planning meetings with other lead staff to design event set up and set festival expectations